 The Group is exposed to foreign currency fluctuations, mainly through Astra.
 Any significant depreciation of the rupiah will have an adverse impact on the Group's earnings and total assets.

-Over the years, the Group has increased its exposure in Other Strategic Interests, which, together with the Direct Motor Interests, account for 16% of JC&C's underlying profits in 2023.
+Over the years, the Group has increased its exposure in non-Astra interests, which accounted for 16% of JC&C's underlying profits in 2024.